 When you light your first fires, the woodstove will emit some smoke and fumes.
 This is normal "off-gassing" of the paints and oils used when manufacturing the woodstove.
 If you find it necessary, open a few windows to vent your room.
-The smoke and fumes will usually subside shortly after first firing.
+The smoke and fumes will usually subside after 10 to 20 minutes of operation.
 The odor and smoke will end once the stove is "cured".